Information for Prospective Students

 What I Look For

-• Background: Strong foundation in computational linguistics, NLP, computer science, or translation studies
+• Background: Strong foundation in computational linguistics, NLP, linguistics, or translation studies

 • Language skills: Proficiency in English and French; additional languages are an asset